 With a focus on continuous improvement, the Green Team meet at regular intervals inviting new ideas and encouraging new ways of thinking.

-In 2018, the Bank joined more than 54 of Ireland's leading companies in signing the Business In The Community Ireland’s (BITCI) ‘Low Carbon Pledge’, committing to reduce our Scope 1&2 Carbon Emission Intensity by 50% by 2030.
+In November 2018, following a significant programme of work, the Bank joined more than 54 of Ireland's leading companies in signing the Business In The Community Ireland’s (BITCI) ‘Low Carbon Pledge’, committing to reduce our Scope 1&2 carbon emission intensity by 50% by 2030.

 To deepen our commitment, in 2020 the Bank conducted a review of our value chain from a Scope 3 perspective and implemented a programme of work to measure and track our impact in relation to selected indirect emissions (water, waste and business travel).

 Using employee FTE as an intensity measure, we estimate that we have achieved a 55% reduction in Scope 1&2 carbon emission intensity per employee since 2009, our baseline year for the pledge.
 This reduction reflects an increase in the use of renewable energy by electricity providers, efficiencies in energy use by the business through projects such as our LED lighting upgrade and the impacts of Covid-19 last year, which saw a large portion of our workforce begin to work remotely.